mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 - DFPlayer is flipped in two axis
 - speaker is way too weak (lloks like ear piece), replace with stronger speaker
 - also provide line out and bat out for external amplifier or add PAM 8403 plus elko
+- add / edit I2C adress of RTC in schematic (0xA4)
+- rename Set LED to Time_Date LED
+- comment of EEPROM im schematic is not helfful -> change to AT34C04

 MECHANICS
 - Fix bearings